MasoodSaamer/MasoodSaamer/README.md

 Currently studying undergraduate electrical, electronics and information engineering for the automotive technologies at Nagoya University's G30 program.
-Hobbies include coding, j-music, anime and games.
+Hobbies include coding, anime and games.

 <!---
 MasoodSaamer/MasoodSaamer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.